For five decades, Boston University’s AdLab course has given students the opportunity to gain experience in a full-service advertising agency setting.

 “[AdLab] is an important part of the ad program at the College of Communication,” said Tobe Berkovitz, professor of advertising emeritus and a former advisor of AdLab.
 “Not every student who takes an advertising program has the opportunity to be part of what’s a really professionally-oriented agency.”

 AdLab is open to all students, including graduate students, as long as they have completed Introduction to Advertising.
-In its more recent years, AdLab’s clients include Chobani, ASICS, YMCA and more.
+In its more recent years, AdLab’s clients have included Chobani, ASICS, YMCA and many more.

 Students in AdLab carry out every function of a professional advertising campaign from beginning to end, said Shawn Zupp, a professor of the practice of advertising and one of two AdLab faculty advisors.